BIMCoderLiang/LNLib/README.md

 - Curve and Surface Reverse
 - Curve Transform
 - Create Arc and Conic Curve
+- Create Bilinear/Cylindrical/Ruled/Revolved Surface

 This library is **under development.**

 ## Roadmap
-- Algorithms of Chapter 8 - 11 in The NURBS Book 2nd Edition
+- Algorithms of Chapter 9 - 11 in The NURBS Book 2nd Edition
 - Other Common NURBS algorithms
 - Geometry Objects Creation
 - UI Interaction for LNLib